 Leaves

-In all three years, a qualitative comparison of randomly-selected ear leaves showed less evidence of disease in the fungicide treatments compared with the unsprayed check.
-There was also less evidence of disease in the Directed application treatments versus the Overhead broadcast application treatments.
+In all four years, a qualitative comparison of randomly-selected ear leaves showed less evidence of disease in the fungicide treatments compared with the unsprayed check.
+Generally, there was also less evidence of disease in the Directed application treatments versus the Overhead broadcast application treatments.

 Cob Size / Quality